Curious to LIVE the Lewis and Clark expedition map by car?

 Part of the trip around the US was to have a transition from full time work to mostly retired.
 We also sold our house before the trip and have moved to a new location and a new house after it.
 I have let the design business wind down, but continue to operate my online businesses.
 I have also traveled back and forth to the West Coast many times in the past few years for events and conferences.

-TT: Such exciting travels!
-Tell us more about that epic road trip you took with your wife.
+TT: Exciting!
+Tell us more about that epic Lewis and Clark trail road trip.

 B: We loved our 2016 summer of travel.
 The trip going west was based on the path of the 1804-6 Lewis & Clark Corps of Discovery expedition, with side trips to National Parks.
 The entire trip lasted 2.5 months and covered over 12,000 miles.

 We started in Massachusetts, stopped in Gettysburg, headed west to St. Louis and then followed the Missouri River up to the Dakotas, across Montana, Idaho and then along the Columbia River between Washington and Oregon.